Easy Orange Chicken Recipe

 A front view of this bowl of Easy Orange Chicken topped with sliced green onions for garnish.

 This is a Chinese dish that has Hunan origins.
-This dish is actually an American descendent of the sweet and sour dishes found in Asia.
+This dish is actually an American descendant of the sweet and sour dishes found in Asia.
 You would be hard pressed to find orange chicken in Asian countries.
 Orange chicken has a heavy American influence, but you won’t find me complaining!
 This chicken is heavily glazed with orange flavored sauce.
 The thickening comes from the arrowroot powder, but you can feel free to substitute with cornstarch if you don’t have the arrowroot powder.
 I just find that arrowroot does a better job with the heavy glazes.

 A overhead view of this Easy Orange Chicken atop a bed of rice.